SK-Hardwired/xavc_rtmd2srt/README.md

 TO DO:
 - implement GPS extraction

 Windows x64 executable available (see zip file in files list).
-Usage: as any console app, accepts 1 argument (full video file path or just file name if in the same folder)
+Usage: as any console app, accepts 1 required argument (full video file path or just file name if in the same folder)
-Example: **x_rtmd2srt.exe D:\Video\C0035.MP4**
+Example: **rtmd2srt.exe D:\Video\C0035.MP4**
 Optional arguments:
 - **-sidecar** - extract embedded XML non-realtime metadata (similar to XML sidecar recorded by camera)
 - **-muxmkv** - create new MKV file with embedded subtitles stream with meta-data (requires ffmpeg.exe to be in same folder)